-This stir-fry is good with cooked rice, or try it over a bed of shredded Napa cabbage.
+Serve this stir-fry with rice, or try it over a bed of shredded Napa cabbage.

-Press out ginger juice (see below); whisk in soy sauce, vinegar, sugar, cornstarch, 1/4 teaspoon ground pepper, and 1 cup water; set sauce aside.
+Press out ginger juice; whisk in soy sauce, vinegar, sugar, cornstarch, 1/4 teaspoon ground pepper, and 1 cup water; set sauce aside.

 Season shrimp with salt and pepper.
 Heat 2 tablespoons oil in a large nonstick skillet over medium-high heat.
 Cook half the shrimp, turning once, until just opaque, 3 to 4 minutes; transfer to a plate.
 Add another tablespoon oil; repeat with remaining shrimp.
 Set shrimp aside.